pannous/jeannie-webclient/README.md

 # Local Setup

 Just open app/index.html in a browser!
+[Chrome](https://google.com//chrome/) or [Chromium](https://download-chromium.appspot.com/) work best but other works too.
+See Limitations for more information.

 Optionally: